daniel-robotics4/WRO-SuperNova/README.md

 Arduino Mega 2560: Is a microcontroller board based on the ATmega2560.
 It has 54 digital input/output pins and 16 analog inputs, a 16 MHz crystal oscillator, a USB connection, a power jack, an ICSP header, and a reset button.
 The arduino is the board that contains the code that allow us to accomplish the challenge, using the sensors data to make the necessary movements
+We selected the Arduino MEGA for its user-friendly interface, extensive community support, and broad compatibility with various sensors and actuators, making development easier than with less-documented boards.

 **Ultrasonic Sensor (hc-sr04):**
 | Specifications: |